clintwar/a2a-dotnet/README.md

 **[`samples/AgentClient/`](samples/AgentClient/README.md)**

 Comprehensive collection of client-side samples showing how to interact with A2A agents:
-- **Agent Discovery**: Retrieve agent capabilities and metadata using agent cards
+- **Agent Capability Discovery**: Retrieve agent capabilities and metadata using agent cards
 - **Message-based Communication**: Direct, stateless messaging with immediate responses
 - **Task-based Communication**: Create and manage persistent agent tasks
 - **Streaming Communication**: Real-time communication using Server-Sent Events